danielbinder/LogiVis/Development.md

 - util - for all utility classes (never create a class Util!)
 ### Explanation:
 Write your code without thinking about sending it over REST.
-The `Result` class in `./src/servlet` will take care of that.
+The `util.Result` class will take care of that.
 - Use `System.out.println("My warning message");` for warnings
 - Use `throw new [whatever type you want]Exception("My error message");` for errors i.e. states from which you can't recover

 `Result` will capture your warnings and errors and send them to the front-end where they are displayed as such.
 To send something over REST, as done in `Servlet` and `AlgorithmTester`, do the following:
-- If your method is not in `Servlet` or `AlgorithmTester`, you need to add a main method which calls `REST.start()` to make the REST framework aware of your method.
+- If your method is not in `Servlet` or `AlgorithmTester`, you need to add the `@RestController` annotation which is automatically found and started by Spring boot.
-  - Don't forget to also add your REST APIs everywhere, especially in `Main.main()` where everything is called from one place and all the READMEs.
-  - It is highly encouraged to add `if(args.length > 0 && args[0].equals("DEV")) Result.DEV = true;` to your `main()` method to automatically print stack traces if your main is called in `DEV` mode.
-  - Also add a run configuration to `./.run` to make it easier for others to execute your method.
-(In IntelliJ) you can do this by clicking on your run configuration on the top right next to the green play button `[Your run configuration] -> Edit Configurations -> Application -> [Your application configuration] -> Store as project file (on the top right)`
-- Annotate your method with `@GET("/myUniquePath/:param1/:param2/:param3")`
-  - Your method name and path name should be the same to avoid confusion and to avoid name conflicts.
-- Create your method according to your parameters
-  - Your parameters MUST BE in alphabetical order!!!
-  - E.g. `public String myUniquePath(param1, param2, param3)`
-- In the method, use `Result` for calling whatever you implemented
+- In the REST methods, use `Result` for calling whatever you implemented
   - `Result` works with `Supplier<String>`, meaning anything that takes nothing and produces a `String`
   - To send it over REST, it needs to be converted to JSON format.
 This is done automatically in the `Result.computeJSON()` method.
 It also takes care of any newline characters you want to send over REST.
   - Be sure to never use illegal characters over REST, especially not `;`